 Look out for the handmade parquet floors in the Dining Hall.
-Carved from rosewood, ebony, and mahogany, they are a delicately masterpiece, almost hidden by the lavish furnishings.
+Carved from rosewood, ebony, and mahogany, they are a delicate masterpiece, almost hidden by the lavish furnishings.

 The National Painting Museum at Dolmabahce Palace, Istanbul

-In 2014, the National Palaces Painting Museum (Milli Saraylar Resim Müzesi) opened in an annexe of the palace, containing 202 fine examples of late 19th and early 20th century paintings.
+In 2014, the National Palaces Painting Museum (Milli Saraylar Resim Müzesi) opened in an annex of the palace, containing 202 fine examples of late 19th and early 20th century paintings.

 Located between Beşiktaş and Kabataş, there a number of other sights in the area worth seeing, such as the neo-baroque Dolmabahçe Camii (Dolmabahçe Mosque), the Dolmabahce Clock Tower, the Palace Collections Museum, and Istanbul Naval Museum.
 If you are interested in seeing the other palaces of Istanbul, why not visit Topkapi Palace or the Beylerbeyi Palace.

-The Dolmabahce Palace opening hours are Tuesday-Wednesday and Friday-Sunday between 9am-4pm.
-The Dolmabahce ticket price is 40 Turkish Lira and in order to fully understand the Dolmabahçe Palace history, it is required to take a tour.
+The Dolmabahce Palace's opening hours are from 9 am to 6 pm, and it is open every day except Mondays.
+The Dolmabahce ticket price is 1050 Turkish Lira per person and in order to fully understand the Dolmabahçe Palace history, it is required to take a tour.